pawlaszczyk/fqlite/README.md

 FQLite allows you to:
 * browse and recover the content of freelist pages
-* recover records in all database pages including unallocated space and free blocks!
+* recover records in all database pages, including unallocated space and free blocks!
 * support of UTF-8,UTF-16BE,UTF-16LE encoded databases
 * support for multi-byte columns as well as overflow pages
 * recover dropped tables